 Once you get on the flight, find your seat and fasten your seat belt, take some time to review the safety brochures in front of you.
 This may set your mind at ease so you feel prepared in case something were to happen.
 If you are deathly afraid of flying, it might help you to know that you are far more likely to get struck by lightening or get attacked by a shark than you are to die in a plane crash.
 Even so, being prepared will help you feel a lot better.
 You should also listen to the flight attendants as they go over safety instructions as well.

 5. Make yourself feel at home

 This may sound difficult when you’re traveling thousands of feet in the air with only one carry-on and a seat to yourself.
 It’s much easier than you think!
 Make a packing list before you leave your house with all of the things that will make you feel more comfortable while you’re in the air.
-Some common things to bring are headphones, your favorite snacks, a neck pillow, a sweatshirt (in case you get cold) and a good book!
+Some common things to bring are headphones, your favorite snacks, a neck pillow, a sweatshirt (planes are often very cold!) and a good book!